Modifying your widget content

 Examples:

-Under Body Cards, you can enable/disable KB Search, Chat, and Previous Conversations.
+Under Body Cards, you can enable or disable features like KB Search, Chat, and Previous Conversations.

 Additional considerations